-Roseville Electric Utility utilizes the CPUC statewide Fire-Threat Map adopted January 19, 2019, in addition to informational fire threat maps from other State of California government agencies to inform and aid in the development of this plan and its subsequent updating.
-All portions of REU's electric service territory are currently exempt from the HFTD; the CPUC Map does not designate any portion of the Roseville Electric Utility service territory in "Tier 2 - Elevated Risk" or "Tier 3- Extreme Risk".
+Roseville Electric Utility utilizes the CPUC statewide Fire-Threat Map adopted August 19, 2021, in addition to informational fire threat maps from other State of California government agencies to inform and aid in the development of this plan and its subsequent updating.
+All portions of REU's electric service territory are currently exempt from the High Fire Threat District.
+The CPUC Map does not designate any portion of the Roseville Electric Utility service territory in "Tier 2 - Elevated Risk" or "Tier 3- Extreme Risk".